Losing Ground (song)

 "Losing Ground" is a song by Australian electronic music group, Groove Terminator.
 It was released in 1997 on 12" vinyl and in May 1998 on CD single.
 A remixed version is included on the band's debut studio album Road Kill.
 The song peaked at number 64 on the Australian ARIA Charts.

-At the ARIA Music Awards of 1998, the song was nominated for ARIA Award for Best New Talent and ARIA Award for Best Video (Chris Bently).
+At the ARIA Music Awards of 1998, the song was nominated for Best New Talent and Best Video (Chris Bently).